ocadotechnology/codeforlife-template-backend/docs/frontend/CODING-CONVENTION.md

 1. it's used as a property in more than one component;
 1. it needs to be cached for repeated, quick access;

-However, there are time where components can define a local state using the useState hook as it doesn't make sense to persist this info once the component is unmounted.
+However, there are times where components can define a local state using the useState hook as it doesn't make sense to persist this info once the component is unmounted.
 For example, completing a form:

 ```tsx
 import React, { useState } from 'react';